MrBohdan/LearnProject/README.md

 >Class 'ArrayQueue' extends class 'AbstractCollection' and implements an interface 'Deque',  is used to create not limited dynamic massive.

 >Class 'EnumSet'  extends class 'AbstractSet' and implement an interface 'Set', is used as special implementation for enumeration type.

+>Class 'Stack' implements a standard stack with the rule "Last entered - the first processed".
+But better to use the 'ArrayDeque' that implements 'Queue, Deque, and Stack'.

 <h5>Iterator vs 'for loop'</h5>